morecchia/sessionRefresh/README.md

 sessionRefresh
 ==============

-A small, simple javascript library that allows you to add a timeout to a webpage when there is no mouse or keyboard activity.
+A small, simple javascript library that allows you to manage timeouts on webpage when there is no (mouse or keyboard) activity.
+"Refresh" the session by passing in a promise object or a custom callback function.

 No external dependencies.